yumihsu/yumihsu/README.md

 Keep Trying to improve my ability about AI.

-Also passionate about spatial data , Geographic Information System(Science) and backend develops.
+Also passionate about my major Geography, spatial data , Geographic Information System(Science) and backend develops.

 I'm seeking for  new opportunities .
     </td>